AgnieszkaBudek/karst_2.0/README.md

   that are subjected to the dissolution, so called grains, represented by the class Grain.

- \section B EVOLUTION OF THE SYSTEM
+ B EVOLUTION OF THE SYSTEM

  The main purpose of this project is to simulate the dynamics of the system.
  The function Network::evolution will perform T time steps consisted of